jzenn/AdaINExt/README.md

 # Adaptive Instance Normalization Extension (AdaINExt)

-This project implements an extension to the Adaptive Instance Normalization approach that was proposed by Huang et al. in **(cite Huang et al.)**.
+This project implements an extension to the Adaptive Instance Normalization approach that was proposed by Huang et al. in [1].

 The extension affects two parts of the original Adaptive Instance Normalization network.

-- The actual Adaptive Instance Normalization module is replaced by a Moment Alignment module **(cite B-Thesis)**, that manages to align more than two statistical moments between a content and a style feature map.
+- The actual Adaptive Instance Normalization module is replaced by a Moment Alignment module, that manages to align more than two statistical moments between a content and a style feature map.

 - The decoder loss is extended to handle the alignment of the additional moments by simply minimizing the moment loss.

-One can see a correlation of #aligned moments and stylization in the result images.
+One can see a correlation of the number of aligned moments and stylization in the result images.

 - The project is written in Python ```3.7``` and uses PyTorch ```1.1``` (also working with PyTorch ```1.3```).